Stab Vests: The Importance of Spike Protection

 Interestingly, the need for spike protection was identified by prison and corrections officers, who were at serious risk from injury from spiked weapons.
 It was due to those operational risks and threats faced by the officers, that in the mid-1980s the California Department of Corrections issued an urgent requirement for all stab vests body armour to be tested against a commercial ice pick.
 The test method attempted to simulate the dynamics and force used by an attacker using a spike, intending to cause maximum harm or death.

 From the body armour technology point, these spikes or shanks are exceptionally difficult to protect from.
-It is for this reason that not many stab vests are being officially certified with the prestigious SP1 (Spike Protection) rating.
+It is for this reason that not many stab vests or body armour are being officially certified with the prestigious SP1 (Spike Protection) rating.

 In the UK, the Home Office Centre for Applied Science and Technology (CAST) is a highly regarded leader in stab and spike protection test protocols and standards.CAST highlight very clearly how spike protection can be attained, and it is worth pointing out that spike protection is only tested in combination with stab protection.
 It means a KR1 stand alone stab vest does NOT offer any quantifiable spike protection, unless it has also been tested and certified to SP1.
-A KR1 stand alone stab vest offers knife protection… and knife protection only.
-A separate, dedicated test has to be conducted and subsequently a separate, dedicated certification will be issued.
+A KR1 stand alone (without SP1) stab vest offers knife protection… and knife protection only.
 The spike protection level of a KR1 stand alone stab vest is in simple terms ‘unknown’ or ‘questionable’.

 When it comes to stab vests or other types of body armour, it really is extremely important to understand that they are very particular in the kind of threats they protect against.
 Stab vests without certified spike protection can indeed be useless in the event of an attack using some of the truly horrific spiked weapons violently pointed at (or used) against our private security professionals here in the UK today.